How to rebuild a gothic cathedral

 "It's not something that had been perfectly preserved which was totally destroyed last night.
 You might (instead) see this as a traumatic episode in the long history of cyclical creation, destruction and repair.
 It's lived through wars, it's lived through reformers, and this will, I think, prove to be another episode."

 At this early stage, it remains difficult to predict the time and funding required to restore Notre Dame.
 But other large-scale fires hint at the expense involved.
 The Venice Opera House, which was gutted by a blaze in 1996, reportedly reopened eight years later at a cost of 60 million euros ($68 million).
-When Windsor Castle, one of the Britain's royal residences, was severely damaged in a fire it reopened after five years, in 1995, at a cost of £36.5 million ($47.8 million).
+After Windsor Castle, one of the Britain's royal residences, was severely damaged in a fire in 1992, it reopened nearly five years later at a cost of £36.5 million ($47.8 million).

 Perhaps a more relevant precedent is the UK's York Minster, a gothic church partially destroyed in a 1984 fire.
 It was restored over four years a cost of just £2.25 million (about £7 million, or $9 million in today's money).
 And, in terms of structural damage, Notre Dame may be in better condition, as its vault was primarily made from stone, not wood.